Outpatient Drug Rehab

 The main types of outpatient drug treatment centers are:

-The specific outpatient treatment program you select will depend on a variety of factors, including your desired level of care, alongside any recommendations from your physician or healthcare provider.
+The specific outpatient treatment program you select will depend on various factors, including your desired level of care, alongside any recommendations from your physician or healthcare provider.

 Intensive Outpatient Program (IOP)

-An Intensive Outpatient Program (IOP) is often the right outpatient treatment facility for someone who has recently completed an inpatient rehab program.
-An IOP provides the shortest time commitment of the common outpatient programs, usually taking up about 10-20 hours per week.
+An Intensive Outpatient Program (IOP) is often the right outpatient treatment facility for someone who recently completed an inpatient rehab program.
+An IOP provides the shortest time commitment to the common outpatient programs, usually taking about 10-20 hours per week.

 An IOP will have a strong focus on mental and behavioral health, with multiple group therapy options.
 The goal of the IOP is to provide the recovering addict with a support system of peers while helping the patient practice better habits to use in their daily lives.